badgersow/lock-error-snitch/README.md

 #### Parameters

+`-Dlock.snitch.skip.init.file=true`

+Skip creation of init file inside temp directory.
+The sole purpose of this file is to signal that everything is OK and the agent is able to write something to the directory.

 `-Dlock.snitch.traces.directory=.`

 Directory where trace files are going to be created.
 Please check that application has write access to it.